 How Do I Access Medicinal Cannabis?

 Medicinal Cannabis is a prescription-only medication in NZ.
 This means you need to talk to your GP about having it prescribed.
 However, chances are that your GP does not know anything about it, and so expect to do some explaining (or let us do the explaining on your behalf).
-You can also see one of our own medicinal cannabis specialists to discuss your health concerns with them if you prefer.
+You can also see one of our own experienced cannabis doctors to discuss your health concerns with them if you prefer.

 In a recent survey of 469 GPs, 89% had no knowledge of the endocannabinoid system.

 Yes it is very safe.
 As a matter of fact, there have been no known deaths worldwide from medicinal cannabis exposure.

 Medicinal Cannabis Side Effects

 Every medicine has potential side effects, but those associated with medicinal cannabis are known to be mild and include:

 When used in higher doses (i.e. >10mg/kg/day, so more than 700mg for an average 70kg adult), there is a risk of elevating a liver enzyme called transaminase.
 This threshold is lower for people using other medications that are metabolised by the liver, such as anti-epileptics.
 I suggest that people using such doses of medicinal cannabis have liver function testing (LFT) done prior to commencing medicinal cannabis and during treatment.
 Initially, this should be done after 1 month, 3 months and 6 months of treatment.

 Can I get addicted to medicinal cannabis?